vizzapps/coindcx-trading-bot/README.md

 database = trading_bot
 ```
 Get your Coindcx Api key and secret from your profile and fill it in .env.
-If you wish recieve push notifications for every buy and sell orders you can fill the pushbullet token too or else leave it empty
+If you wish to receive push notifications for every buy and sell orders fill the push bullet token, else leave it empty

 Get one frome here:
 https://www.pushbullet.com/#settings